kugared94/Mad-Mover-project/README.md

   - Scroll back down to the GitHub Pages section.
   - You should now have a deployed link.

-The Mad's Lab project made use of several branches for development, testing and bug fixing.
+The Mad's mover project made use of several branches for development, testing and bug fixing.
 The Master Branch has always been the one deployed to GitHUb Pages.
 When displaying the website life, the developer tries to keep the master branch to optimal code only.
 At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ## Credits